Columbia, South Carolina

-Columbia is the capital of the U.S. state of South Carolina.
-With a population of 136,632 at the 2020 census, it is the second-largest city in South Carolina.
-The city serves as the county seat of Richland County, and a portion of the city extends into neighboring Lexington County.
-It is the center of the Columbia metropolitan statistical area, which had a population of 829,470 in 2020 and is 7th largest urban center in the Deep South and the 72nd-largest metropolitan statistical area in the nation.
-The name Columbia is a poetic term used for the United States, derived from the name of Christopher Columbus, who explored for the Spanish Crown.
-Columbia is often abbreviated as Cola, leading to its nickname as "Soda City."
+Columbia is the capital city of the U.S. state of South Carolina.
+It is the second-most populous city in the state, with a population of 136,632 at the 2020 census, while the Columbia metropolitan area has an estimated 870,000 residents.
+The city serves as the county seat of Richland County, and portions of the city extend into neighboring Lexington County and Kershaw County.
+The name "Columbia", a poetic term referring to the U.S., derives from the name of Christopher Columbus, who explored the Caribbean on behalf of the Spanish Empire.
+The name of the city is often abbreviated as "Cola", leading to its nickname "Soda City".